-The Municipal Online Stormwater Training (MOST) Center was established in 2015 to help bridge the gap in needed technical and financial stormwater management resources in the Chesapeake Bay watershed.
-This free, virtual center was created to eliminate barriers communities often cite as obstacles to implementing effective stormwater management programs – accessibility issues, budget restraints, and lack of expertise.
-The MOST Center provides stakeholders with effective tools to better communicate about, build, and enhance their stormwater programs.
-The MOST Center utilizes interactive lessons, videos, graphics, knowledge checks, and other tools to deliver educational content in an engaging, user-friendly format.
-In addition, the site features case studies that demonstrate local success.
+The Municipal Online Stormwater Training (MOST) Center was established in 2015 to bridge the gap in needed technical and financial stormwater management resources in the Chesapeake Bay watershed.
+This free, virtual Center provides users with tools to better communicate about, build and enhance local stormwater programs.

 Through interactive lessons, videos, graphics, and knowledge checks, MOST delivers educational content in an engaging, user-friendly format.
 In addition, the site features case stories that demonstrate local success, interviews with practitioners around the Chesapeake Bay region, and helpful resources such as manuals, reports, and toolkits.

 The MOST Center is an initiative of the Environmental Finance Center (EFC) at the University of Maryland School of Architecture, Planning and Preservation.
 Founded in 1992, the EFC is part of a network of university-based centers across the country that works to advance finance solutions to local environmental challenges.
 EFC’s goal is to protect natural resources by strengthening the capacity of local decision-makers to analyze environmental problems, develop effective methods of financing environmental efforts, and build consensus to catalyze action.